 Hidden gems in Hong Kong: Izakaya edition

 Kimberley Street in TST may be known as Korean Street, but did you know there’s also a popular Japanese izakaya in the mix?
 Mokutan specialises in omakase menus, where the chefs decide the menu for you – these are more common in sushi bars in Hong Kong, so if you wish to try yakitori (skewers) omakase-style, Mokutan is the place to be.
-With only around two dozen seats, this intimate izakaya offers a 12-course omakase menu from $888, as well as an a-la-carte menu.
-The restaurant also launched a lunch set menu in late 2020, featuring a variety of donburi (Japanese rice bowls) at relatively economical prices.
+With only around two dozen seats, this intimate izakaya offers a 12-course omakase menu, as well as an a la carte menu.
+The restaurant also offers a lunch set menu, featuring a variety of donburi (Japanese rice bowls) at relatively economical prices.

 Mokutan, Shop 2, G/F, 8 Kimberley Street, Tsim Sha Tsui, Hong Kong, p.
 2708 2009, 尖沙咀金巴利街8號地下2號舖黑木

 Believing that there’s more than one way to approach the traditions of yakitori and izakaya, Enso fuses Japanese culinary techniques with western elements to bring about a modern and unique dining experience.
 You can take a seat by the bar to get a closer look at the action in the kitchen, or gather with your friends in the box seats.
 As for the food, our favourites are the grilled ox tongue, Angus tataki, and the scrumptious Bom Bom Bom – runny egg yolk encased in a ball of minced chicken, with bits of chicken soft bone to enhance the texture.
 In addition, we love the fact that Enso is conveniently located by the sea and is a pet-friendly restaurant.
 So, feel free to drop by for a drink and enjoy the sunset after walking your dog along the promenade.